 Spectrum and use-cases for space-based wireless networks

 Existing spectrum allocations used in the 802.11 and 3GPP standards are allocated by the ITU for terrestrial use on Earth and not in space, and may not be directly transferrable for use in the lunar region.
 For non-mission critical communications, certain bands (e.g., 2.40-2.481 GHz) may be used for wireless proximity communications in space on a non-interference basis to allocated services, and without any claims to protection from interference from other services.
-Mission planners should consult with Space Frequency Coordination Group (SFCG) Recommendations or with their Agency’s SFCG representative as to the appropriate frequency bands to use for wireless proximity links in space, especially in the lunar and Mars regions.
+Mission planners should consult with Space Frequency Coordination Group (SFCG) Recommendations or with their Agency’s SFCG representative as to the appropriate frequency bands to use for wireless proximity links in space, especially in the lunar and Mars regions.The frequency band of SFCG recommandation 32-2R2 provided with a mass market heritage have each been examined relatively to the interference risk with the other ITU services in the same bands.
+The concerned SFCG representatives should aim to see the related interference calculations for the new candidate bands.
+The higher are the data rates, the higher are the related transmitted powers and the PFD, and therefore the higher are the interference risks.

 Table 2-3, below, summarizes different use-cases for mission-critical and non-critical space proximity links, and the envisioned application of IEEE 802.11 and 3GPP LTE wireless technologies.